Morning, Thursday, 5th March 2020

-Further keynote contributors include: Jan-Willem Bode, Navigant; Laura Brown, Newcastle University; Susan Falch-Lovesey, Vattenfall; Professor Martin Freer, Energy Research Accelerator and Birmingham Energy Institute, University of Birmingham; Filippo Gaddo, Arup and a senior speaker confirmed from the Department for International Trade.
+Further keynote contributors include: Laura Brown, Newcastle University; Susan Falch-Lovesey, Vattenfall; Professor Martin Freer, Energy Research Accelerator and Birmingham Energy Institute, University of Birmingham; Sebastian Foot, Navigant; and Filippo Gaddo, Arup.

-Also speaking are: David Cole, Atkins; Dr Kirsty Hewitson, National Nuclear Laboratory; Matthew Knight, Siemens Gas and Power; David Ryan, PowerHouse Energy Group and a senior speaker confirmed from the Solar Trade Association.
+Also speaking are: David Cole, Atkins; Dr Kirsty Hewitson, National Nuclear Laboratory; Dr Fatemeh Rezazadeh, Siemens Energy; David Ryan, PowerHouse Energy Group and Gemma Stanley, Solar Trade Association.

 Lord Ravensdale has kindly agreed to chair part of this seminar.

-- Supporting the development of energy technology - investment, policy developments, and net-zero emission targets;
+- Priorities for supporting innovation in energy technology - investment, policy developments, and net-zero emission targets;

 - Innovation in established and emerging energy technologies - decarbonisation, cost reduction, and bringing projects to market;

 - Business development, commercialisation, and supporting investor confidence;

 - Future models for investment and support - and expansion of the regulated asset base;

 - Exports based on UK energy technology development - assessing the opportunities;

 - Research, innovation and scalability across the energy sector: